-What Scott Sampson sees in these modern trends is that we keep out children under a veritable “house arrest” where “free range children” are a dying breed!
+What Scott Sampson sees in these modern trends is that we keep our children under a veritable “house arrest” where “free range children” are a dying breed!

-The solution isn’t complicated or sophisticated, or only for the privileged.
-It merely necessitates getting outside!
+The solution isn’t complicated, or only for the privileged.
+It merely requires getting outside!
 As one of the guests stated, “There is no such thing as bad weather, just bad clothing!”
-Children can be kept warm and dry no matter the weather with thoughtful and wise preparation.
-This resonates so beautifully with the philosophy of Charlotte Mason who advocated that children spend a minimum of 3 hours per day outside–rain or shine.
-In spring and fall she insisted on even more time outdoors!
+Children can be kept warm and dry no matter the weather with thoughtful preparation.
+This resonates so beautifully with the philosophy of Charlotte Mason, who advocated that children spend a minimum of 3 hours per day outside–rain or shine.
+In spring and fall, she insisted on even more time outdoors!

-Scott Sampson likened it to “hummingbird parenting” where parents stay on the periphery and only zoom in when needed and just as quickly zoom out.
+Scott Sampson likened wise oversight of children’s playtime to “hummingbird parenting” where parents stay on the periphery and only zoom in when needed and just as quickly zoom out.
 And when we are outside with our children, give place for them to explore and discover on their own.
 Let’s not badger them with questions or facts, or “educational moments.”
-Let’s let the wonder and awe of creation in all its profound intricacy and majesty, work its magic on us and our children.
+Let the wonder and awe of creation in all its profound intricacy and majesty, work its magic on us and our children.

 4 thoughts on “How to Raise a Wild Child”